rqlite/rqlite.io/content/en/docs/Guides/direct-access/_index.md

 description: "Directly accessing the SQLite database"
 weight: 5
 ---
-rqlite maintains data consistency and high availability by managing the SQLite database under the hood, and most applications interact with rqlite through its [HTTP API](/docs/api/api/).
+rqlite maintains data consistency and high availability by managing the SQLite database under the hood, and most applications should interact with rqlite exclusively through its [HTTP API](/docs/api/api/).
 However, there may be cases where you wish to access the underlying SQLite database directly.
-As improper direct access can lead to data loss, this guide details the best practices to follow to avoid any risk of data loss.
+As improper direct access can lead to data loss, this guide details the best practices to follow to avoid any risk of such loss.

 ## Can I modify the SQLite database directly?
 **No, you must never modify the SQLite database directly**.
 All modifications of the database should occur through the rqlite [HTTP API](/docs/api/api/).
 If you alter the SQLite file directly, including changing its journaling mode or checkpointing the [Write-Ahead Log (WAL)](https://www.sqlite.org/draft/wal.html), the behavior of rqlite becomes undefined.
 In other words you'll probably break rqlite, and may lose data.